triviality-js/triviality/README.md

 The container service function types are directly copied from the Modules.
 This gives typescript the option to **strictly type check** if everything is connected properly.
-And you the benefits of **code completion** and the option to quickly traverse to the service chain.
+And you the benefits of **code completion** and the option to quickly traverse the service chain.
 ___

 Let's put the type checking to the test, we create a nice module that use the 'LogModule'.